 Bats feed on insects and roost in hedges and old buildings.
 They are good indicators of the health of other insect populations as well as telling us about availability of habitat for them.

-Mark has arranged for his students to analyse each recorder to identify what types of bats there are and how many in each location.
-The recorders only pick up bat activity, nothing else.
-Mark gave a bat feedback presentation in June 2023.
+Mark arranged for his students to analyse each recorder to identify what types of bats there are in each location.
+The recorders only pick up bat activity (and grasshoppers!), nothing else.
+Mark gave a feedback presentation on year 1 in June 2023 and a general talk on recording techniques in March 2024.
+He has continued to speak to local environmental groups as the project has taken off.
+There continue to be 8 species present in the area including the rare barbastrelle.

-We repeated the exercise in Woodbridge and Melton from May to September 2023 adding more houses and Farlingaye High School to plug gaps in coverage.
-We extended the survey across the river to include the National Trust Sutton Hoo site downstream to Methersgate where the survey joined up with Suffolk Wildlife Trust Martlesham Wilds on the west bank at Martlesham Creek.
-West of the A12 included six sites in Hasketon and Grundisburgh respectively and south of Martlesham Wilds 10 sites in Waldringfield.
+We repeated the exercise in Woodbridge and Melton from May to September 2023, 2024, and 2025 adding more houses and Farlingaye High School to plug gaps in coverage.
+We extended the survey across the river to include the Bromeswell SWT reserve, National Trust Sutton Hoo, and local Sutton residents downstream to Methersgate where the survey joined up with Suffolk Wildlife Trust Martlesham Wilds on the west bank at Martlesham Creek.
+West of the A12 included six sites in Hasketon, Bredfield and Grundisburgh respectively and Martlesham Wilds and 10 sites in Waldringfield.